Arseniy007/CS50AI/README.md

-# All Projects for CS50AI (Introduction to AI with Python, Harvardx)
+# All Projects for CS50AI (Introduction to AI with Python by Harvardx & edX)